 1. Your HCM System Can’t Keep Up with Business Growth

 If your company has grown or expanded into new locations, your legacy HCM system may not be able to handle the changes.
-Suddenly, your HR team is implementing workarounds, it’s hard to onboard new employees, and your data is incomplete or scattered across spreadsheets or disparate systems.
+Suddenly, your human resources team is implementing workarounds, it’s hard to onboard new employees, and your data is incomplete or scattered across spreadsheets or disparate systems.

 What to do:

 Modern, cloud-based HCM solutions are better able to scale with business growth, managing multiple locations, currencies and languages.
-Cloud solutions have lower maintenance costs while supporting streamlined workflows and remote work.
+Cloud solutions support scalability, reduce maintenance costs, and enable streamlined workflows and remote work.

 2. Data Is Inaccurate, Inaccessible, or Not Actionable

 It’s a reality that data drives business success.
-HR data is key to not just reporting, but to providing insights into improving recruitment, retention and engagement.
+HR data is key to not just reporting, but to improving talent management, retention and engagement.
 But if your existing system doesn’t deliver clean, real-time data, your company is at a disadvantage.
-Look out for manual, inconsistent reporting and a lack of visibility into KPIs like turnover or pay equity.
+Look out for manual, inconsistent reporting and a lack of visibility into KPIs or key metrics like turnover or pay equity.

 What to do:

 Does your system offer robust analytics and visualization tools?
-If not, consider upgrading to an HCM with advanced functionality including AI and machine learning to streamline recruiting processes, automate onboarding, and provide insight into employee engagement and predict attrition.
+If not, consider upgrading to a modern HCM system with advanced functionality including AI and machine learning to streamline recruiting processes, automate onboarding, and provide insight into employee engagement and predict attrition.

 3. Employees and Managers Avoid Using the System